-Once you’ve established those and other metrics, then you’re positioned to set parameters, establish a cloud strategy, and define your implementation plan.
+Once you’ve established those and other metrics, you are positioned to set parameters, establish a cloud strategy, and define your implementation plan.

-To help customers choose from an array of technology options, WWT created its Advanced Technology Center (ATC), enabling customers to get hands-on experience with the latest cloud solutions – 95 percent of them based on Intel® architecture – to find the ideal fit for their environment.
-In 2019 WWT launched its community-based digital platform, featuring hundreds of labs, demos and other resources from leading vendors.
+To help customers choose from an array of technology options, we created our Advanced Technology Center (ATC), enabling customers to get hands-on experience with the latest cloud solutions – 95 percent of them based on Intel® architecture – to find the ideal fit for their environment.
+In 2019, we launched its community-based digital platform, featuring hundreds of labs, demos and other resources from leading vendors.
 The ATC platform is available 24/7 to global IT professionals and decision-makers.

-Whether a strategy calls for cloud-native, hybrid cloud or on-prem resources, WWT works closely with Intel to optimize for the latest ‘cloud-smart’ solutions based on Intel® technology for security, performance and agility – helping customers achieve the right business outcomes.
+Whether a strategy calls for cloud-native, hybrid cloud or on-prem resources, we work closely with Intel to optimize for the latest "cloud-smart" solutions based on Intel® technology for security, performance and agility – helping customers achieve the right business outcomes.

 Misconception #3: The cloud is a standalone solution